MVerbakel/MVerbakel.github.io/_posts/2021-02-24-non-inferiority-test.md

 - Ha: mean 2 < mean1 - threshold or equivelantly mean2-mean1 < -threshold

 ### Python function:

+Note, we shift the base mean to allow some gap (subtracting the threshold), then it's just a  standard one-sided t-test comparing it to the second group mean.
+We don't need to make any adjustment to the standard deviation.

 ```python
 from scipy.stats import ttest_ind_from_stats